Second National March on Washington for Lesbian and Gay Rights: Background and planning

-The desire for a national march in the LGB community (at the time the LGB community didn't recognize the transgender community or their rights) was prompted by two major events in the 1980s: the AIDS pandemic, the Ronald Reagan administration's lack of acknowledgment of the AIDS crisis; and the Supreme Court of the United States ruling in Bowers v.
+The desire for a national march in the LGB community (at the time the LGB community did not recognize the transgender community or their rights) was prompted by two major events in the 1980s: the AIDS pandemic, the Ronald Reagan administration's lack of acknowledgment of the AIDS crisis; and the Supreme Court of the United States ruling in Bowers v.
 Hardwick upholding the criminalization of sodomy between two consenting men in the privacy of a home.
 In 1986, Steve Ault and Joyce Hunter, co-coordinators of the 1979 National March on Washington for Lesbian and Gay Rights, drafted documents to extant lesbian and gay organizations soliciting interest in a new march.
 The response was favorable, and the two organized an initial planning meeting in New York City on July 16, 1986, where it was decided that the march would be held in 1987.
 Representatives from all known lesbian and gay organizations were subsequently invited to a national conference in New York City on November 14–16, 1986 where they would discuss the politics, logistics and organization of the event.
 The delegates would be addressing four primary concerns: